 David Josse Q.C. has been Head of Chambers since 2015.
 He is a barrister specialising in extradition, human rights, international war crimes and serious crime, both nationally and internationally.

-David is ranked in Chambers and Partners as a Band 2 silk in the field of extradition at the London Bar.
+David is ranked in Chambers and Partners as a silk in the field of extradition at the London Bar.